LLMSynthor: Macro-Aligned Micro-Records Synthesis with Large Language Models

-Early data synthesis methods emphasized explicit statistical control, using approaches such as iterative proportional fitting (IPF)~\cite{beckman1996creating,mueller2011hierarchical}, Bayesian networks~\cite{sun2015bayesian, sun2018hierarchical, zhang2019connected}, and copula-based models~\cite{nelsen2006introduction, avramidis2009efficient, okhrin2017copulae} to match marginals and preserve dependencies.
-While interpretable, these methods often require strong assumptions and struggle with scalability and heterogeneity.
-Deep generative models, including VAEs~\cite{apellaniz2024improved, tazwar2024tab}, GANs~\cite{xu2019modeling, baowaly2019synthesizing, esteban2017real, lopes2023privatectgan}, and recent diffusion- or flow-based architectures~\cite{kotelnikov2023tabddpm, kamthe2021copula, kim2022stasy, zhang2023mixed}, have greatly improved realism and high-dimensional modeling.
-However, they typically entangle marginal distributions with dependencies and require expensive retraining for new domains.
-LLM-based approaches, such as GReaT~\cite{borisov2022language} and HARMONIC~\cite{wang2024harmonic}, represent a new paradigm: treating structured data as natural language and synthesizing samples via autoregressive decoding.
-This allows for zero-shot transfer and broad domain coverage, but these methods lack direct control over marginal and joint distributions, sample inefficiently, and do not scale well to large or heterogeneous datasets.
+Early data synthesis methods focused on explicit statistical control, using techniques like iterative proportional fitting (IPF)~\cite{beckman1996creating}, Bayesian networks~\cite{sun2018hierarchical}, and copula models~\cite{nelsen2006introduction, okhrin2017copulae} to match marginals and preserve dependencies.
+While interpretable, these methods often rely on strong assumptions and face challenges with scalability and heterogeneity.
+Deep generative models, including VAEs~\cite{apellaniz2024improved, tazwar2024tab}, GANs~\cite{xu2019modeling, baowaly2019synthesizing}, and recent diffusion- or flow-based models~\cite{kotelnikov2023tabddpm, kamthe2021copula, zhang2023mixed}, have improved realism and high-dimensional modeling.
+However, they tend to entangle marginals with dependencies and often require expensive retraining for new domains.
+LLM-based methods, such as GReaT~\cite{borisov2022language} and HARMONIC~\cite{wang2024harmonic}, treat structured data as natural language, enabling zero-shot transfer and broad domain coverage through autoregressive decoding.
+However, these methods lack direct control over marginal and joint distributions, are sample inefficient, and struggle to scale with large or heterogeneous datasets.